What is Sports Management?

 Some love sports.
 Some love taking chances and challenges.
 These traits, together, make a winning combination for a career in sports management, which includes any and every business aspect of sports and recreation.

 The field is vast.
-Sport managers can be found working for professional teams, their parent programs (such as the National Football League, National Basketball Association, Major League Baseball or National Hockey League), colleges and universities, recreational departments and sports marketing firms.
+Sports managers work for professional teams, their parent programs (such as the National Football League, National Basketball Association, Major League Baseball or National Hockey League), colleges and universities, recreational departments and sports marketing firms.
 They can be event managers, facility managers, sports economists, financial, promotion or information experts.

 The most serious players in the field start with a degree in sports management at an established, accredited university.

-The U.S. Bureau of Labor Statistics projects that employment of public relations specialists, an important role within the sport management world, will increase 6% through 2028.
-In addition to public relations, other directions available to you with this degree include:
+You can choose from a number of sports management careers focused on marketing, facilities management, event planning or any number of sports management careers.
+BLS projects that the employment of public relations specialists, a vital role within the sports management world, will increase by 11% through 2030.
+In addition to public relations, other directions available to you with a sports management education include:

 - Athletic director